mbod/comm3130_fall2022/syllabus.md

 ### Week 12 - NLP: Affect and Sentiment analysis

 * Tue 11/15/22 - **Measuring emotion in text**
+	- _Topics_:
+		* Sentiment analysis and opinion mining
+		* Approaches: lexicons and classifiers
 		* Using affect lexicons

+	- _Coding_:
 		* Using VADER
+		* Crowdsource lexicons

   * **Readings**: _NLTK Book Ch.
 6_ (http://www.nltk.org/book/ch06.html)

 * Thur 11/17/22 - **Sentiment classification**

+  	- _Topics_:
 		* Building your own sentiment classifier
+		* Representing text as a _document term matrix_ (DTM)
 		* Supervised machine learning
 		* Building a training corpus
 		* Measuring accuracy

     - __Assignment 9__ DUE 11.59pm submit through JupyterHub

 ### Week 13 - NLP: Named Entity Recognition (NER): Who, what, when and where?
 * Tue 11/22/22 - **Identifying actors and actions in text**
+  	- _Topics_:
 		* Quick introduction to spaCy
 			* A state-of-the-art NLP pipeline
 			* Processing documents
 			* Extracting phrases, entities
 		* Finding who does what to whom in a corpus

 	* **Readings**: _NLTK Book Ch.
 7_ (http://www.nltk.org/book/ch07.html)

-* Thur 11/24/22 - ** NO CLASS: Thanksgiving Break ***
+* Thur 11/24/22 - **NO CLASS: Thanksgiving Break**

 ### Week 14 - NLP: Topic models

 * Tue 11/29/22 - **Discovering clusters of words in text collections**

+  	- _Topics_:
+		* Extending collocation pairs to clusters of co-occuring terms
+		* Generative model of a corpus
+		* Examples

 * Thur 12/01/22 - **Lab session 11**: Topic models and visualization

+  	- _Topics_:
+		* Building and tuning a topic model
+		* Visualizing and exploring the results

 ### Week 15 - Class projects

 * Tue 12/06/22 - **Project presentations**

 * Thur 12/08/22 - **Project presentations**

+* __Presentations__
+	* Groups will have 5-8 minutes to give an update on their project progress so far
+	* 5 or 6 slides, covering:
+		* Research question
+		* Corpus descriptives
+		* Analysis so far
+		* 1 or 2 interesting results
+		* Next steps